shadeed/a11ymatters/_posts/2016-11-05-aljazeera-a11y-audit.markdown

 {% endhighlight %}

 That way, all users will be able to access the dropdown.
 Whether they are using a mouse/touch/keyboard to browse the info.
 I will explore the solution with more details in an upcoming article.

+That's all for now.
+And again, the article goal is only for learning purposes.
+Let me know if you have any comment or suggestion!

+Thank you for reading.